flox/flox/pkgdb/docs/lockfile.md

 ### Extending an Existing Locked Group

-When locking new members in a group of packages we aim to preserve existing resolutions without upgrading other group members; however there's some interesting situations that are worth explicitly specifying:
+When locking new members in a group of packages we aim to preserve existing resolutions without upgrading other group members; however there are some interesting situations that are worth explicitly specifying:

 1. When we can resolve new descriptors in the group's existing input+rev, we